-The purpose with the Research management Support programme is to support scentific Institutions with generating and implement scientific findings.
+The purpose with the HR&S Research Management Support programme (REACH) is to support scentific Institutions with the generation, dissemination and implementation of scientific findings.

-We compile and address the necessary conditions required to bring about a given impact, including truth, trust, state-of-the-art knowledge, sustainable economy, institutional capacity, transparency, accountability, cross-cultural understanding, evaluation planning, and testing the strength of evidence for social impact.
+HR&S REACH compiles and addresses the necessary conditions required to bring about a given impact, including; truth, trust, state-of-the-art knowledge, sustainable economy, institutional capacity, transparency, accountability, cross-cultural understanding, evaluation planning, and testing the strength of evidence for social impact.